cocos3d/cocos3d/README.md

 1. The Cocos3D framework works with [Cocos2D](http://www.cocos2d-swift.org).
 Before installing
    Cocos3D, you must [download](http://www.cocos2d-swift.org/download) and install Cocos2D.<br/>

-	The same Cocos3D distribution can be used with `Cocos2D 3.x`, `Cocos2D 2.1` or `Cocos2D 1.1`.
+	The same Cocos3D distribution can be used with `Cocos2D 3.2, 3.1, 3.0, 2.2, 2.1` and `1.1`.
-	Link to `Cocos2D 3.x` or `Cocos2D 2.1` to make use of the more advanced shader-based programmable-pipeline available with OpenGL ES 2.0 (iOS) or OpenGL (OSX).
+	Link to `Cocos2D 2.1` or above to make use of the more advanced shader-based  programmable-pipeline available with OpenGL ES 2.0 (iOS) or OpenGL (OSX).
 Or link to `Cocos2D 1.1` to use the simpler configurable fixed-pipeline of OpenGL ES 1.1 (iOS), and avoid the need to write GLSL shaders.

+	> **Note:** `Cocos3D 2.0` is not compatible with `Cocos2D 3.3` and above, as substantial changes
+	> to integration design were made in `Cocos2D 3.3`.
+Development of `Cocos3D 3.0` is underway,
+	> which will provide exciting new features, and compatibility with future versions of Cocos2D.
+	> `Cocos3D 3.0` will not retain compatibility with versions of Cocos2D earlier than `Cocos2D 3.3`,
+	> and will no longer support OpenGLES 1.1.

 2. Download the [latest Cocos3D release](https://github.com/cocos3d/cocos3d/releases).